pgdurand/Bioinformatics-UI-API/README.md

 So, during my holidays on Summer 2004, I started a wonderful story: the creation of what would eventually become the [KoriBlast/ngKLAST suite of softwares](http://plealog.com/korilog/product-sheets/ngKLAST.pdf), the founding software of my company, Korilog.

 Korilog ceased its activities on June 2015, therefore I decided to release these UI components to the open source community.

-##Link with BioJava

-Have in mind that this library can be a nice friend to [Biojava](http://biojava.org): Sequence objects from Biojava can be converted quite easily to Sequence objects from [Bioinformatics Core library](https://github.com/pgdurand/Bioinformatics-Core-API) for the purpose of using this [Bioinformatics UI library](https://github.com/pgdurand/Bioinformatics-UI-API).
-See [Biojava Convertor Project](https://github.com/pgdurand/BiojavaConvertor) to review how to do that.

 --
 (c) 2006-2016 - Patrick G. Durand